deleonab/DockerEssentials/docker-container-networking.md

 - Embedded DNS Network
 - We can look up a containers name and match to the IP address.
 -- This means that containers(services) can connect using the names to other containers.
+- Compose caches the services.
+If you make a change and restart, it will only restart the change made.
+It knows to use the existing containers cached from the last run.